spatie/laravel-dashboard/docs/adding-tiles/twitter-tile.md

 ## Usage

-To starting listening for incoming tweets of the configuration named `default` must execute this command:
+To starting listening for incoming tweets of the configuration named `default`, you must execute this command:

 ```bash
 php artisan dashboard:listen-twitter-mentions
 ```

 This command will never end.
-In production should probably want to use something like Supervisord to keep this this task running and to automatically start it when your sytem restarts.
+In production should probably want to use something like Supervisord to keep this this task running and to automatically start it when your system restarts.

 To start listening for tweets of another configuration, simply add the name of the configuration as an arugment.